dingxiong/dingxiong.github.io/_posts/2025-07-29-jenkins-controller.md

 | `doXYZ()`   | Bound to URL endpoint          | `/.../xyz`                                   |
 | `getXYZ()`  | Usually bound as a property    | `/.../xyz/` (sometimes), or `api/json` field |

+## EnvVar

+## Extension Annotation

+- How it works?
+- How inverse injection works?
+Comparison to python `__init_subclass__`.
+- How Symbol annotation work

 ## Script Console

 ## Agent

+### Agent parser

+### Pipeline execution

+1. It is a groovy script
+2. `agent {}` is actually a function call.
+It is a great disguise as a DSL.
+3. so how the functions are called? where defined? what arguments?

 ```groovy
 import org.jenkinsci.plugins.pipeline.modeldefinition.agent.DeclarativeAgentDescriptor